-Future Impacts of Accounting Pronouncements- The Town has not completed the process of evaluating the impact that will result from adopting GASB Statements No. 74, Financial Reporting for Postemployment Benefit Plans Other than Pension Plans; No. 80, Blending Requirements for Certain Component Units - an Amendment of GASB Statement No. 14; No. 81, Irrevocable Split-Interest Agreements; and No. 82, Pension Issues; an Amendment of GASB Statements No. 67, No. 68, and No. 73, effective for the fiscal year ending December 31, 2017, No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions; No. 85, Omnibus 2017, and No. 86, Certain Debt Extinguishment Issues, effective for the fiscal year ending December 31, 2018, No. 83, Certain Asset Retirement Obligations; and No. 84, Fiduciary Activities, effective for the fiscal year ending December 31, 2019, and No. 87, Leases, effective for the fiscal year ending December 31, 2020.
-The Town is, therefore, unable to disclose the impact that adopting GASB Statements No. 74, 75, 80, 81, 82, 83, 84, 85, 86 and 87 will have on its financial position and results of operations when such statements are adopted.
+Future Impacts of Accounting Pronouncements-The Town has not completed the process of evaluating the impact that will result from adopting GASB Statements No. 75, Accounting and Financial Reporting for Postemployment Benefit Plans Other Than Pensions; No. 85, Omnibus 2017; and No. 86, Certain Debt Extinguishment Issues, effective for the year ending December 31, 2018, and No. 83, Certain Asset Retirement Obligations; No. 84, Fiduciary Activities; and No. 88, Certain Disclosures Related to Debt, including Direct Borrowings and Direct Placements, effective for the year ending December 31, 2019, and No. 87, Leases; and No. 89, Accounting for Interest Costs Incurred before the End of a Construction Period, effective for the year ending December 31, 2020.
+The Town is, therefore, unable to disclose the impact that adopting GASB Statements No. 75, 83, 84, 85, 86, 87, 88 and 89 will have on its financial position and results of operations.